 A long history of experimentation with ceramic form in her studio practice as led to artwork exhibited across Europe including, the Steninge Slott Cultural Centre in Sweden for the World Art in Clay, VI Biennal de Ceràmica del Vendrell, Barcelona, Spain, Ceramica Multiplex at Kerameikon, Croatia, Edge at The Gallery Cork Street, RHS Chelsea Flower Show London, various RHS Gardens across Surrey.
 Recently, Seedpod White is accessioned into the prestigious Yingge Ceramics Museum, near Teipei, Taiwan.

-The Cooper Gallery, Barnsley.
+The Civic, Barnsley.

 The Design Shop, Dean Clough Galleries, Halifax.

 The Craft Gallery, Ropewalk, Barton upon Humber.